Curricular Practical Training (CPT)

 International Student Services | Policy or Regulation Information

-Students may engage in CPT if practical training is “an integral part of an established curriculum.”
-In practice, this means that a student must be participating in an internship, clinical placement, or other off-campus work experience as a part of a degree requirement that is for academic credit.
-The training must be directly related to the academic major.
+Students may participate in CPT when the practical training is an "integral part of an established curriculum."
+In practice, this means the student must be engaged in an internship, clinical placement, practicum, or other off‑campus training experience that is a required component of their degree program and taken for academic credit.
+All CPT positions must be directly related to the student’s academic major.

-The Office of International Students and Scholars (OISS) must authorize CPT in your SEVIS record PRIOR to engaging in the internship experience.
-Students may only begin working on the start day indicated in the CPT authorization on page two of the I-20.
-If eligible for CPT, students must submit the CPT Request in the ISS Portal two weeks prior to the intended start date.
+The Office of International Students and Scholars (OISS) must authorize CPT in the student’s SEVIS record before any training begins.
+Students may only start working on the exact start date listed in their CPT authorization on the I‑20.
+Eligible students should submit the CPT Request in the ISS Portal at least two weeks before the intended start date.

 How is CPT part of the curriculum?

-CPT can be granted for internships that earn academic credit or for required clinical placements or internships that are required for all students to graduate.
-The internship course or requirement must be noted on the student's transcript.
-CPT must be directly related to your major field of study, so if you are taking an internship course as part of your minor, or in an unrelated subject, it will not be eligible for CPT.
+CPT may be granted for internships that carry academic credit or for required clinical placements and internships that all students in a program must complete to graduate.
+The internship course or requirement must appear on the student’s transcript.
+Because CPT must be directly related to the student’s major field of study, internship courses taken for a minor or in an unrelated discipline are not eligible for CPT.

-Completion of an internship or experiential learning through CPT must be considered academic work and cannot delay the completion of the degree program.
-There is no cost to apply for CPT, however, there may be costs to enroll in the appropriate internship course for your practical training experience.
-Unless your program requires training or clinical hours for all students to graduate, you will need to enroll in an internship course earning credit for your degree to be eligible for CPT.
+Participation in an internship or experiential learning opportunity through CPT must be considered academic work and cannot delay the student’s expected degree completion date.
+There is no fee to apply for CPT authorization; however, students may be responsible for any tuition or fees associated with enrolling in the appropriate internship course required for their training experience.
+Unless a program requires experiential training or clinical hours for all students to graduate, the student must be enrolled in an internship course that applies toward their degree in order to be eligible for CPT.

 Eligibility